Srilasya22/Fraud-Detection-MLOPS/README.md

 # Data
 The data used in this project is from kaggle website
 1. ``step``: Represents a unit of time where 1 step equals 1 hour
-2. type: type of online transaction
+2. ``type``: type of online transaction
-3. amount: The amount of the transaction
+3. ``amount``: The amount of the transaction
-4. nameOrig: Customer initiating the transaction
+4. ``nameOrig``: Customer initiating the transaction
-5. oldbalanceOrg: balance before the transaction of the customer initiating the transaction
+5. ``oldbalanceOrg``: balance before the transaction of the customer initiating the transaction
-6. newbalanceOrig: balance after the transaction of the customer initiating the transaction
+6. ``newbalanceOrig``: balance after the transaction of the customer initiating the transaction
-7. nameDest: recipient of the transaction
+7. ``nameDest``: recipient of the transaction
-8. oldbalanceDest: initial balance of recipient before the transaction
+8. ``oldbalanceDest``: initial balance of recipient before the transaction
-9. newbalanceDest: the new balance of recipient after the transaction
+9. ``newbalanceDest``: the new balance of recipient after the transaction
-10. isFraud: It is used to define whether a transaction is fraud or not
+10. ``isFraud``: It is used to define whether a transaction is fraud or not

 # Deployment
 Within the python environment of yout choice run: